People at whiteboard planning

 Provide the necessary training for content authoring.

 Once a content model is defined, content types and their fields can be set up blazingly fast!
 Content creators will likely receive the changes and learn how to enter content without much help.
-Drupal 9 is touted for its excellent authoring experience after all.
+Drupal 10 is touted for its excellent authoring experience after all.
 However, when there are custom features, or complex relationships with other content, developers have to be prepared to answer a lot of questions to do with content entry.
 Reviewing all of these questions and taking time to respond can reduce development velocity.
 One thing that can speed up site development is providing adequate training for content authoring.

 Training authors can be done by entering steps in JIRA tickets or a shared document like a wiki page, then sending them to stakeholders for UAT and review.
-I’ve found that recorded training videos are the most time efficient.
+We've found that recorded training videos are the most time efficient.
 They communicate the step-by-step process without lengthy documentation and allow content creators to follow along.
 For those more complex features, hold a demo with the whole team.
 This way, developers that may not necessarily have worked on the feature can also benefit from the knowledge transfer.

 The task of replatforming a project in Drupal isn't all about content and migration.
 Given the scope of your site, there may be many teams with their own responsibilities.
 Whether it's the marketing team handling SEO, an internal team building APIs for use with other digital properties, vendors that help with communications to their third party integrations, or legal team and compliance to legal standards, each piece has a role in making up the online business.
 Identifying these responsibilities and planning for them early will reduce blockers in development, testing, and content entry.
 For example, you may need DevOps to provide a list of existing URL redirects to bring into Drupal, or perhaps your CORS headers need to be set up for specific origins, or certain integration specific settings require implementation in Drupal as a configuration.
 This is why it is so important to have and follow a project governance structure.